Holley (HLLY)

 AI Analysis | Feedback

-```htmlMatthew Stevenson President and Chief Executive Officer
+Holley Inc. (HLLY) Management Team:Matthew Stevenson, President and Chief Executive Officer

-Jesse Weaver Chief Financial Officer and Head of Information Technology
+Jesse Weaver, Chief Financial Officer

-Vinod Nimmagadda Executive Vice President of Corporate Development & New Ventures
+Vinod Nimmagadda, Executive Vice President of Corporate Development & New Ventures

-Patrick Pierce Chief Human Resources Officer
+Patrick Pierce, Chief Human Resources Officer

 AI Analysis | Feedback